 Berhala Reping was a small island on the north-eastern tip of Blakang Mati.
 It was a military site from the late 1800s to 1956.

 The Berhala Reping guns stood ready when the war with Japan broke out, However, apart from some strafing by Japanese aircraft, they saw no action during the defence of Singapore.
-At 1600hrs on 14th February, demolitions were carried out at Berhala Reping on the orders of a senior officer (unnamed) as a result of a false report of Japanese forces landing close by.
+At 1600hrs on 14th February, demolitions were carried out at Berhala Reping on the orders of a senior officer (unnamed), as a result of a false report of Japanese forces landing close by.
 Both guns were rendered unusable and the No.2 Magazine was completely destroyed by the demolitions.

 Joe Cusselle was a Gunner at Berhala Reping in February 1942.
-The day following the British surrender, Joe and some colleagues attempted an escape in two boats, but the one he was to escape in unfortunately got stuck in the mud.
+The day following the British surrender, Joe and some colleagues attempted an escape in two boats, but the one he hoped to escape in unfortunately got stuck in the mud.
 Many desperate attempts to re-float it failed, and Joe and his remaining comrades had to wait to become a P.O.W. of the Japanese.
 It was to be many days before this happened, as during the confusion following the surrender, their defensive position had forgotten.

-I was told by Joe, how he and his comrades saw Japanese troops in small boats a few hundred metres from them, throwing large bundles into the water and then machine gunning them.
+I was told by Joe, how he and his comrades saw Japanese troops in small boats a few hundred metres from them, throwing large bundles into the water and then machine-gunning them.
 This continued for eight days.
-At first, they did not know what the Japanese were throwing in the water and machine gunning, but the answer came on the early morning of the 22nd, when several groups of bodies tied together in twos, threes and fours were found washed ashore close to the bridge leading to Blakang Mati.
+At first, they did not know what the Japanese were throwing in the water and machine-gunning, but the answer came on the early morning of the 22nd, when several groups of bodies tied together in twos, threes and fours were found washed ashore close to the bridge leading to Blakang Mati.
 Each group showed the wounds made by the machine gun fire they had heard.
 From then, every tide washed sad little groups of tied together bodies ashore on both sides of the gun emplacement.
 Many more would have been washed out to sea.
 Joe and his comrades were organised into burial parties by a Sergeant and they buried the bodies on the beaches where they found them.
 Joe thinks that he personally buried up to 60 bodies.
-This indicates how many civilians were murdered in the harbour between Blakang Mati and Tanjong Pagar, let alone at other sites such as Changi Beach, Pongoll Point and Tanah Merah Beach.
+This indicates just how many civilians were murdered in the harbour between Blakang Mati and Tanjong Pagar, let alone at other sites such as Changi Beach, Punggol Point and Tanah Merah Beach.